TrushilBudhia/Note-Taker/README.md

 ```

 ## Assets
+Live demo of the application hosted on Heroku: [Note Taker](https://still-dusk-03326.herokuapp.com/)

 The following images shows the functionality of the Note Taker application:

 ![Note Taker animated gif of the applications functionality.](./assets/images/Note-Taker-Preview.gif)